mvolkmann/blog/src/zig.md

 These are performed with the builtin functions listed in the "Cast and Conversion" subsection of the "Builtin Functions" section.

+From Zigling exercise #61:

+1. Types can always be made _more_ restrictive.
+2. Numeric types can coerce to larger types.
+3. Single-item pointers to arrays coerce to slices and many-item pointers.
+4. Single-item mutable pointers can coerce to single-item pointers pointing to an array of length 1.
+5. Payload types and null coerce to optionals.
+6. Payload types and errors coerce to error unions.
+7. 'undefined' coerces to any type.
+8. Compile-time numbers coerce to compatible types.
+9. Tagged unions coerce to the current tagged enum.
+10. Enums coerce to a tagged union when that tagged field is a zero-length type that has only one value (like void).
+11. Zero-bit types (like void) can be coerced into single-item pointers.

 For more detail, see the {% aTargetBlank "https://ziglang.org/documentation/master/#Casting", "Casting" %} section in the official docs.